Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 The previous GPO we created is far too restrictive for an IT employee.
 They can be trusted to make changes to their own system.

-**Remember, GPOs are about modifying *default behaviour*.** Think about when you log into a normal Windows machine you own.
+**Remember, Group Policy Objects (GPOs) are about modifying *default behaviour*.** Think about when you log into a normal Windows machine you own.
 You can access Control Panel, right?
 So, to allow it here, all we need to do is **not** disable it.
 The default is to allow access.
 Same with the other restrictions we placed on the previous GPO.

 Instead of adding restrictions, we're going to add some shortcuts for common AD management tools to the IT users' desktops.

-1. Open the **Group Policy Management** and navigate to:  **Forest: SenecaID.com > Domains > SenecaID.com > Group Policy Objects**
+1. Open the **Group Policy Management** and navigate to:  **Forest: yourSenecaUsername.com > Domains > yourSenecaUsername.com > Group Policy Objects**
 1. Create a new GPO here called: **User - IT Environment**
 1. **User Configuration > Preferences > Windows Settings > Shortcuts > *Right-Click* > New > Shortcut**
 1. Add the following shortcuts: